atlarge-research/wta-tools/adapter/spark/README.md

 Our main use case for the plugin API is to pass messages between the executor and the driver.
 We use different libraries such as `iostat` to collect resource utilisation metrics on the executor side.
 These metrics are then passed to the driver using the plugin API.
 Namely, we use `ask()`,`send(Object message)` and `receive(Object message)`.

-Aggregation of all the resource utilisation metrics are done at the driver's end.
+Aggregation of all the resource utilisation metrics are done on the driver end.

 ## Developer Guidelines